-We treat Musculoskeletal conditions with our innovative ultrasound guided injections
+We use our innovative ultrasound guided injections to treat Musculoskeletal conditions

 At Whitehall Clinic, our Musculoskeletal service can be performed on: